What to Know Before Buying an RV – Checklist

 16 – Service Booklet

-17 – Mileage and Tachograph Inspection
+17 – RV Mileage Inspection

-18 – Furniture
+18 – RV Furniture Inspection

-You must open all doors, drawers, and furniture in the RV.
+It would be best if you opened all doors, drawers, and furniture in the RV.
 Check the capacity, operation of handles, locks, condition of materials, and overall operation.
 All edges should rather be rounded.

 19 – Galvanic Corrosion in Aluminum